And there's more!

 You can’t help but love Melrose, lovely local shops, striking crafts in Crafters, Melrose Abbey and walks over the River Tweed to Gattonside.

-Peebles, at the ‘top end’ of the Tweed Valley, is an from Kelso.
+Peebles, at the ‘top end’ of the Tweed Valley, is about an hour from Kelso.

 Philiphaugh Salmon Viewing Centre – watch salmon travelling up river on web cam.